 Once you add a new language, you will automatically be able to delete the English one, in case you wish to do so.

 In many cases, you can get hyper targeted by not only selecting the right placements, but by combining this with geotargeting.

 You can do this in the Veeroll Campaign Builder to country level and even more specific in AdWords by choosing only regions, cities or even a radius around the location of your company.

 You could use this if you have a local business or if you want to try out some super specific targeting.

-As long as you’re not using place names that are made up of swear words (just check Wikipedia for some entertaining examples) or use ridiculously long place names like Tweebuffelsmeteenskootmorsdoodgeskietfontein (who made THAT up?) you can fit it inside your video script!
+As long as you’re not using place names that are made up of swear words (just check Wikipedia for some entertaining examples) or use ridiculously long ones like Tweebuffelsmeteenskootmorsdoodgeskietfontein (who made THAT up?) you can fit it in your video script!

-Do note that getting turbotargeted means you’re reducing your audience size and therefore your chance of getting views.
+Do note that getting turbo targeted means that you’re reducing your audience size and therefore your chance of getting views.
 So, only use this if it makes sense for your specific goals.